human2l/lms-new/README.md

 *  Student:
 Can view all courses in LMS.
 Can select one of the courses to save as his/her course.
+Note: Student can only select one course.
+When student select other course, lessons of previous course will be removed from their lesson-list.
 * Tutor:
 Can view all courses in LMS.
 * Admin(available in the future):N/A